killop/anything_about_game/README.md

 - [UNITY-Arc-system-Works-Shader](https://github.com/Aerthas/UNITY-Arc-system-Works-Shader) Shader created to emulate the design style of Arc System Works games such as Guilty Gear and Dragon Ball FighterZ.
 Created using Amplify Shader Editor.
 - [Next-Generation-Character-Rendering](https://github.com/HigashiSan/Next-Generation-Character-Rendering)
 - https://github.com/MochiesCode/Mochies-Unity-Shaders
+- [Unity_Shader_Library_Zoroiscrying](https://github.com/Zoroiscrying/Unity_Shader_Library_Zoroiscrying) This is a shader library used for unity shader coding, pointing to different shader effects found from various sources.
+Several library topics may become public in the future.
+This project is mainly for personal study and lack the knowledge of code management and formal name formatting.
 - https://github.com/Xibanya/ShaderTutorials
 - https://github.com/z3y/shaders
 - https://github.com/sam20191128/shader_URP